Feyerabend/ABC80/README.md

 There were only 5,000 made according to estimates.
 I did not have much money at this time, and it was actually my first computer.
 It was interesting that it was a cheap computer, but not running BASIC.
-I never was into games really, so game oriented machines was not in my aim.
-The Jupiter ACE had a interesting language that was interesting.
+I never was into games really, so game oriented machines was not in my aim at all.
+The Jupiter ACE had a interesting language FORTH that was interesting.
 But it also had a horrible "rubbery" keyboard, like its cousin Sinclair ZX-Spectrum.
 The interior though resembles more ZX80/81.
 Fast, but not really usable with the keayboard.
 Even for the time.